-To earn the Evening MBA degree, you must complete 42 units (credits): 42 core units and optional elective units.
+To earn the Evening MBA degree, you must complete 42 units (credits): 28 core units and 14 pre-selected elective units.

 Core courses are offered in a cohort model completed in 22 months.
 There are two sessions each semester where students are enrolled in classes.
-Starting in the second year, students may take optional online electives.
-Elective offerings information is distributed the semester before the start of the second year.
+Starting in the second year, students may take optional online electives in pursuit of a Graduate Certificate.
+The enrollment in electives is subject to the approval of the Assistant Director of the Evening MBA program.

-Concentrations
+Certificates and Concentrations

-Five concentrations are offered and are earned by taking specific electives.
+Four Certificates and Six concentrations are offered and are earned by taking specific electives.
 Additional elective and concentration offerings may be available to students.
+Certificates are subject to completing specific requirements and units and will show up on your transcripts.
+Certificate fees do apply to are subject to change in accordance to the Graduate Colelge.
 Similar to our other MBA programs, concentrations do not appear on your diploma or transcripts; they are self-declared and may be added to your résumé:

+- Graduate Certificates

+- o Topis in Entrepreneurship

+- o Healthcare Management

+- General Management and Organizations

+- Topics in Marketing

+- Concentrations

-- Entrepreneurship
+- o Entrepreneurship

 - Finance

-- Healthcare Management
+- o Healthcare Management

 - Management

 - Marketing

-- Privacy and Security (MIS)
+- Privacy and Security